How do you know if you have an alcohol addiction?

 - Approximately 88,000 lives are lost each year in the United States and 3.3 million worldwide from alcohol related deaths.

-- Although alcohol addiction is 2.5 more prevalent in men than women, this serious addiction affects individuals of all ages, genders, social classes and nationalities.
+- This serious addiction affects individuals of all ages, genders, social classes and nationalities.

 - Alcohol related deaths include medical complications directly related to alcohol, motor vehicle accidents, cancers, physical assaults, suicide and overdose.

-Alcohol can affect every organ system in the body including the brain, heart, gastrointestinal system, liver, bones and kidneys and many people die from medical conditions associated with chronic alcohol abuse.
-Alcohol is also associated with many cancers including liver, breast, esophageal, oral, and pancreatic cancers and can cause fetal alcohol syndrome in mothers who consume alcohol while pregnant.
+Alcohol can affect every organ system in the body including the brain, heart, gastrointestinal system, liver, bones and kidneys.
+Many people die from medical conditions associated with chronic alcohol abuse.
+Alcohol is also associated with many cancers including liver, breast, esophageal, oral, and pancreatic cancers.
+It can even cause fetal alcohol syndrome in mothers who consume alcohol while pregnant.

 The following are known medical complications directly related to chronic alcohol addiction: